-- Articulates process for recruiting and hiring high quality teachers and leaders - School staffing structure that ensures high-quality teacher support/development, student/family support, effective school operations, and compliance with all applicable policies and procedures - School performance management system is likely to retain and promote talented staff, allows for re-structuring and removal of staff as needed, creates opportunities for leadership development, and sets clear expectations - School performance management system is likely to identify unsatisfactory teacher or leader performance, provides opportunities for improvement, and clearly explains consequences for poor performance - Essential functions and processes, including background checks, payroll, benefits, and employee relations, are accounted for.
+- Articulates process for recruiting and hiring high quality teachers and leaders. - Articulates a recruitment and hiring plan that will result in a school staff reflective of the student body. - School staffing structure that ensures high-quality teacher support/development, student/family support, effective school operations, and compliance with all applicable policies and procedures. - School performance management system is likely to retain and promote talented staff, allows for re-structuring and removal of staff as needed, creates opportunities for leadership development, and sets clear expectations. - School performance management system identifies low-performing teacher or leader performance, provides plans, support, and training for improvement, and provides the steps the school leadership will take in instances of persistent low-performance - Essential functions and processes, including background checks, payroll, benefits, and employee relations, are accounted for.